balzss/krater/README.md

 ## Project Status

-**Krater is very much a Work In Progress!**
+**Krater is an evolving project!**

-* The codebase changes frequently.
-* Some planned functionality might not be implemented or might be broken.
+- Expect frequent updates and improvements.
+- Some features are still in development.
-* Breaking changes are possible.
+- Breaking changes may happen as it matures.

-Use it with the understanding that it's an evolving personal project.

 ## How It Works